sylm87/InstagramLive/README.md

 InstagramLive
 ==================
-The definitive Python library to connect to Instagram Live.
+The definitive TypeScript library to connect to Instagram Live.

 InstagramLive is a TypeScript library designed to connect to Instagram livestreams and receive realtime events such as comments, gifts, and likes through a short-polling connection to Instagrams's internal API service.
 This library